inet-framework/inet-showcases/wireless/directionalantennas/doc/index.rst

 .. <!--internal video recording, animation speed 1, playback speed 21.88, normal run, crop 25 25 150 750-->

-The visualization shows the cross section of the donut shape of the dipole antenna's radiation pattern.
+The visualization shows the cross-section of the donut shape of the dipole antenna's radiation pattern.
 As can be seen from the animation, there is no successful communication when the destination node is near the antenna's axis due to low antenna gain in that direction.
 Here is the reception power vs. direction plot: